Varvos/category-theory-and-programming-for-absolute-dummies/docs/intro/introduction-to-category-theory.md

 In essence, category theory allows to formalise the idea of associacions between different mathematical structures and associations between associations.

 >
-> "A mathematician is a person who can find analogies between theorems; a better mathematician is one who can see analogies
-> between proofs and the best mathematician can notice analogies between theories."
+> "A mathematician is a person who can find analogies between theorems; a better mathematician is one who can see analogies between proofs and the best mathematician can notice analogies between theories.
+One can imagine that the ultimate mathematician is one who can see **`analogies between analogies.`**"
 >
 > **Stefan Banach**